Table of Contents [+/-]

 be able to switch an existing application datastore—that

 for the possibility of changes in schemas, queries, and

 applications.
 In addition, the MySQL Server and NDB Cluster

 mysqld cannot function as a drop-in replacement

-for the version of mysqld supplied with MySQL
+for the version of mysqld supplied with NDB

-As with MySQL Server 5.5, MySQL Cluster NDB 7.2 is built using CMake.
+As with MySQL Server 5.5, NDB Cluster 7.2 is built using CMake.

 Additional Resources.
-More information about MySQL Cluster can be found in the following places:
+More information about NDB Cluster can be found in the following places:

-For answers to some commonly asked questions about MySQL Cluster, see Section B.10, “MySQL FAQ: MySQL 5.5 and MySQL Cluster”.
+For answers to some commonly asked questions about NDB Cluster, see Section A.10, “MySQL FAQ: MySQL 5.5 and NDB Cluster”.

 Many NDB Cluster users and developers blog about their experiences with NDB Cluster, and make feeds of these available through PlanetMySQL.